 Discovering Double Taxation on RSUs Using Form 1099-B

-To continue the example, in May 2021, let’s suppose you retired from Shell.
+To continue the example, in May 2025, let’s suppose you retired from Shell.
 In December, you decided to sell all 7,975 shares to diversify your portfolio.
-The market was lower at the time and it was a good time to buy into other investments.
+The market was lower then, and it seemed like a good time to buy into other investments.

 Form 1099-B has been prepared per the IRS reporting requirements and is correct.
 And, because you didn’t pay anything for these shares when they were granted to you through the years, it makes sense to you that the cost basis shows $0 for all the shares.